PelionIoT/manifest-tool/README.md

 #### `manifest-tool create-v1`

-Older versions of Device Management FOTA update client use manifest schema V1 and assume the public key is packaged in a x.509 certificate.
+Older versions of Device Management update client use manifest schema V1 and assume the public key is packaged in a x.509 certificate.

 **Prerequisites**